-The following table describes the terms that are frequently mentioned in the Data Transmission Service (DTS) documentation.
+The following table describes the terms that are frequently referred to in the Data Transmission Service (DTS) documentation.

 |full data migration||